Chapter Nine V

 Nikko, “What if he recognizes Chan?
 Or, if there are several, there was food for more than two.”

 Janah goes to Tan’s hut.
 She drops into deep, powerful qi meditation.
-Hue sees the bamboo that separates his gardens from the hut tremble and shake, something that the sturdy stalks never do, confined as they are within high temple walls.
+David Li sees the bamboo that separates the gardens from the hut tremble and shake, something that the sturdy stalks never do, confined as they are within high temple walls.
 Clearly, the young Abbess is exerting tremendous force.
 He peers through the thick bamboo, there is a brilliant light inside the small hut, as there is no door, the light spills out, visible even in the bright afternoon sun.